maxzinchenko/redux-ws-middleware/README.md

 `number | number[]` - (`1000` by default)

 <b>In milliseconds.</b><br>
-When array, each new connection uses the next number from the array for a timeout to avoid DDOSing a server.
+When array each new connection uses the next number from the array for a timeout to avoid DDOSing a server.

 ```ts
 reconnectionInterval: 1000